alephnode/alephnode/src/pages/10-typescript-node-api/index.md

   res.send('Inventory API - sward move June 2019 🌲')
 ```

-A controller declared using TypeScript is practically identical to one in vanilla JS, with the exception that the request and response parameters are bound to the respective types exposed by express's types library.
+A controller declared using TypeScript is practically identical to one in vanilla JS, with the exception that the request and response parameters are bound to the respective types exposed by Express's types library.

 With our first controller out of the way, let's dig into the main logic involved in the app: the boxes for in my storage unit.